USS S-30: Eighth war patrol

 On 5 July 1943, S-30 got underway on her eighth war patrol, which took her back to the Kurils and into the Sea of Okhotsk.
 She patrolled on both sides of the Kuril Island chain and across the shippung lanes leading to Soya Strait and to Yokosuka, Japan.
 She took periscope photographs of Japanese facilities on various islands and sighted several targets, but was unable to close on most of them and was unsuccessful against those she attacked.
 On 20 July 1943, she attacked what appeared to be an inter-island steamer but which turned out to be a Japanese warship that steamed straight down the torpedo track and dropped six depth charges in quick succession.
 S-30 went deep, reloaded, and prepared to reattack.
 The target, however, was lost in the fog.

 S-30 continued her patrol.
 On 27 July 1943, she fired three torpedoes at a Japanese merchant ship estimated at 7000 gross register tons.
 Her sound operator reported two hits, breaking-up noises, and distant depth charging, but the damage went unverified by postwar examination of Japanese records.
-On 31 July 1943, she attacked another cargo ship under similar circumstances and rported scoring one torpedo hit.
+On 31 July 1943, she attacked another cargo ship under similar circumstances and reported scoring one torpedo hit.
 Her sound operator reported that screw noises from the target stopped and that he heard breaking-up noises, and periscope observation showed no ship still afloat at the site of the attack.
 However, any damage which S-30 might have inflicted was never verified.

 S-30 departed the Kurils on 7 August 1943 and headed east.
 O 9 August 1943, she arrived in Massacre Bay on Attu, which U.S. forces had retaken from the Japanese in May 1943 during the Battle of Attu.